Research InterestsResearch Interests

 I study very-low-mass stars, brown dwarfs, and exoplanets, including some of the youngest and closest objects beyond the Solar System.
 Many of my recent publications are listed on ADS (note: publications before 2005 are not mine).

-At AMNH with Ben Oppenheimer and the Exoplanet Group.
+At AMNH with Rebecca Oppenheimer and the Exoplanet Group.
 I am creating simulated spectra for the high contrast integral field instruments Project 1640 and GPI in order to develop a model fitting procedure that will allow efficient characterization of low mass companions detected with these instruments.